ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 Conduct of Meetings
 -----------------------------------------

-Meetings of members shall be presided over by the President of the Corporation, or in his or her absence, by the Chairman of the Corporation, or in his or her absence, by a chairman chosen by a majority of the members present.
-The Secretary of the Corporation shall act as the secretary of all meetings of members, provided that in his or her absence the presiding officer shall appoint another member to act as Acting Secretary of the meeting.
+Meetings of members shall be presided over by the President of the Corporation, or in their absence, by the Chair of the Corporation, or in their absence, by a Chair chosen by a majority of the members present.
+The Secretary of the Corporation shall act as the secretary of all meetings of members, provided that in their absence the presiding officer shall appoint another member to act as Acting Secretary of the meeting.